dl-m9/JCLab-new/content/authors/Zhanglan/_index.md

     - course: PhD in Electrical and Computer Engineering
       institution: University of Florida
       year: 2014 - 2019
-    # - course: MSc in Information Science
+    - course: MSc in Electronic Engineering
-    #   institution: University of Science and Technology of China
+      institution: University of Electronic Science and Technology of China
-    #   year: 2013 - 2016
+      year: 2013 - 2016
-    # - course: BSc in Information Science
+    - course: BSc in Electronic Engineering
-    #   institution: University of Science and Technology of China
+      institution: University of Electronic Science and Technology of China
-    #   year: 2009 - 2013
+      year: 2009 - 2013

 # TODO:选一个自己的身份
 user_groups: